yassinebenaid/nishimia/README.md

 AcceptClosure(func(v){
 	return v * 15;
 },10)

+var myArr = [1,2,3,"yassinebenaid"]
+myArr[0];
+myArr[2+2-1];
 ```

 ## Installation && Testing

 To get started , clone this repository , then in the project directory run : `go build -o nishimia` , this will built the executable for you,

 The interpreter comes with a `repl` , you can use to run the code in the fly, run `./nishimia` with no extra arguments to get started

 ![image](https://github.com/yassinebenaid/nishimia/assets/101285507/c4902ca9-e6e0-4a4d-b3b3-5886bdd2a018)

 To run a source code from a file , run `./nishimia path/to/file.ns`

 # Warning

 please if you like this language and decided to rewrite all your SAAS projects and services using it, please don't , just don't , thanks.